Version Change (Substitutes and Alternates)

 - Attachment(s)

-New versions are either substitutes or alternates.
+New file versions are either substitutes or alternates.
 Substitutes are version changes that are supported by the lead sponsor; substitutes follow normal legislative processes in how they can be introduced.
 Alternates are for version changes that are not supported by the lead sponsor, and therefore have more limited functionality in how they can be introduced.

 Instructions